All posts by Stepparent Adoption Forms

 Child’s consent

-In Maine, if the child is over 12 years of age, the child will be required to sign a consent to the adoption.
+In Massachusetts, if the child is over 12 years of age, the child will be required to sign a consent to the adoption.

 Where to file